ENG2324 – Homotextuality: Gay and Lesbian Literature

 Schedule, syllabus and examination date

 This is an introductory course in English-language literature written by, about, or for gay men and lesbians in the twentieth century.
-We will study a variety of representations of homosexuality in a selection of novels, plays, and essays.
+We will study a variety of representations of homosexuality in a selection of novels, short stories, plays, and essays.
+The course will also cover literature on other identities within the LGBTQ spectrum, such as bisexuality, asexuality and/or transgender identities.

 After completing this course, you: